canmod/candid/DEcomments.md

 You had \aref{fig:polio-peak-month}, which I changed to \cref{fig:polio-peak-month}, but I wonder if you intended this to come out differently and say section something figure something.
 Certainly the way it was was wrong (\S Fig S6).

+## Discussion

+I'm not sure what this means:

+For example, we will refine the regional stratification of whooping cough (\cref{fig:whooping-plot}) to test existing hypotheses \cite{thommes2020revisiting} on its 1990s resurgence.

+What kind of refinement do you mean?
+How will it allow us to address the questions better than we did here?
+The phrasing sounds like we havne't yet addressed them.

+ref [24] is not entered correctly.

+Limitations:  paragraphs 2 and 3 seems to be different versions of the same text ???
+I suspect you intended to delete the second version.

+This sounds a big odd:

+Gaps range from missing weeks (e.g., lost book pages) to data-entry errors, often from unclear handwritten records (§4.5).

+The problem is that it sounds like you mean errors by the people who made the historical documents, but then why would that be from unclear handwriting.
+Are you referring to the difficult of dealing with hard-to-read handwritten documents?